Skip to product information

 Size

 Wild Dagga, or Lion's Tail, is an indigenous South African wildflower.
-Century-old dried flowers have been greatly valued in traditional use and are still used today due to their adaptability.
+Dried flowers have been greatly valued in traditional use and are still used today due to their adaptability.

 How to use